sashadt/docs/docs/troubleshooting.md

       <name>dt.application.<APPLICATION_NAME>.operator.*.port.*.attr.BUFFER_MEMORY_MB</name>
       <value>128</value>
     </property>
-  This sets 128Mb as buffer memory for all the output ports of all the operators.
+  This sets 128 MB as the buffer memory for all the output ports of all the operators.

-  2 Setting specific value for a particular output port of particular operator: Following example sets 1GB as buffer memory for output port `p` of an operator `Op`:
+  2 Setting a specific value for a specific output port of a specific operator:
+  The following example sets 1 GB as buffer memory for output port `p` of an operator `Op`:

     <property>
       <name>dt.application.<APPLICATION_NAME>.operator.Op.port.p.attr.BUFFER_MEMORY_MB</name>